developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ## Overview

-This guide is intended to enable EMM solution providers to enable their products to support OemConfig, a Google-recommended solution developed by Zebra that configures Zebra devices using Android Managed Configurations when no Android Enterprise API is available.
+This guide is intended to allow EMM solution providers to enable their products to support OemConfig, a Google-recommended approach developed by Zebra Technologies that configures Zebra devices using Android Managed Configurations.
+When performing administrative tasks on devices, Managed Configurations are used when no Android Enterprise API is available.
+Both are based on publicly available specifications developed by Google and the Android community.

-**End-to-end process for using OemConfig**:
+Zebra partners wishing to follow the processes defined in this guide must [register with Google](https://developers.google.com/android/work/play/emm-api/) as an EMM solution provider.
+This unlocks API-level access to the Google Play store, where the schemas for all Android apps are stored.
+An app's schema defines functions available for interrogation and/or configuration using Managed Configurations, and key to OemConfig usage.

+#### OemConfig Process:

-1. EMM server acquires OemConfig schema from device, Google Play store or other location
+1. EMM Server acquires OemConfig schema from Google Play store or [other locations]()
-2. Based on schema data, EMM Server presents UI with device functions available for configuration
+2. Using schema data, EMM Server presents UI with device functions available for configuration
-3. Administrator interacts with UI, selects desired configuration actions
+3. Administrator interacts with UI, selecting desired configuration actions
-4. Actions are saved as a Managed Configuration (Google recommends JSON object format)
+4. Actions are saved as a Managed Configuration object (Google recommends JSON format)
 5. EMM Server packages and transports MC objects to device agent
 6. Agent converts MC objects to Android in-memory bundle(s)
-7. Agent calls `DevicePolicyManager.SetApplicationRestrictions`, passes bundle(s) to `com.zebra.oemconfig` for action
+7. Agent calls `DevicePolicyManager.SetApplicationRestrictions` and passes bundle(s) to `com.zebra.oemconfig` for action

+### Sample Files

-As an aid to development, this guide provides two fully working tools that EMM solution providers are free to use&ndash;in whole or in part&ndash;as examples of effective implementation of this process and/or as a means of comparison with their own solutions.
-These solutions are based on published standards.
-With the exception of the schema, which describes functions specific to Zebra devices, the sample solutions provided here contain no Zebra-proprietary logic, and could be effective on any device that confirms to the same standards.
+To aid EMM developers, Zebra provides two fully working tools as examples of effective implementations of this process to copy or compare with their own solutions.
+With the exception of the schema, which describes functions specific to Zebra devices, the sample solutions are based entirely on Google's public specifications, and contain no Zebra-proprietary logic.
+In theory, tools built from these samples would be effective on any device that conforms to the Google specifications.

+#### Zebra Solutions

 `McTool.jar` - A Java app that presents a data-driven user interface from the contents of a schema.

+`Schema.json` - The Zebra-specific function definitions; source for data-driven configuration UI.

-`BundleTools` - Program logic that converts JSON Managed Configuration objects into bundles.
+`BundleTools.java` - Java code that converts JSON Managed Configuration objects into bundles.

-`schema` - The Zebra-specific

-> Zebra provides no warranty or support.
+> NOTE: Zebra provides no warranty or support for these sample files.

 <!--

-To prepare for the new approach, EMM solution providers must migrate their Android "Device Administrator" (DA) agent apps to the "Device Owner" (DO) model.
-The forthcoming model works through Android Enterprise Device Owner (AEDO) APIs when possible, and fills gaps in functionality with OemConfig,

 MISSION:
 Provide a DD UI that consumes Zebra schema, stores its MC somehow and delivers them to the device.